-Once Amazon Drive has been added as a protection service it will be listed in the sync panel as a protection location.
-Amazon Drive can then be manipulated as any other protection device to include or exclude specific data from your Mylio library.
-However, unlike other protection devices (NAS and USB devices), Protecting your files to Amazon Drive does not give you the ability to edit data within Amazon Drive for reflection in Mylio.
-This feature is designed solely as a tool for Mylio to communicate with and is not an alternative, traditional uploader for Amazon Drive.
+Once Amazon Drive has been added as a Vault it will be listed in the Devices section of the Dashboard.
+Unlike other Protection Devices (NAS and USB devices), protecting your files to Amazon Drive does not give you the ability to edit data within Amazon Drive for reflection in Mylio.
+This feature is designed solely as a tool for Mylio to communicate with and is not an alternative traditional uploader for Amazon Drive.

-6. Once signed in, Mylio will display Amazon Drive within the sync panel.
-By default, Amazon Drive will protect all thumbnails, previews, and originals.
+6. Once signed in, Mylio will display Amazon Drive within the Dashboard as a Vault.

-In some cases, you may wish to restore your Mylio Library from Amazon Drive.
+In some cases, you may need to restore your Mylio Library from Amazon Drive.
 This may happen if your device is lost, stolen, broken, or if you are starting Mylio on a remote device that cannot connect to another device via a peer-to-peer connection.
-By signing in to your Mylio account that has previously been protected to Amazon Drive, Mylio will automatically download your media in the quality designated by your device’s default sync policy.
-You can adjust the sync policy for individual files or folders if you wish to keep higher or lower quality photos on your device.

 - Open and sign in to the Mylio account previously associated with Amazon Drive.

 If you wish to unregister Amazon Drive as a location that Mylio can sync to, you can do so from the service’s sync preferences.
-By unregistering Amazon Drive you will prevent Mylio from protecting any new media to Amazon Drive.
+By unregistering Amazon Drive, you will prevent Mylio from protecting any new media to Amazon Drive.
 Media currently on Amazon Drive will not be removed from the service.
-Note that if Amazon Drive is unregistered and then set up again your library will need to fully resync to the service.

-- Select the cloud icon to the left of Amazon Drive to open the Device Settings menu.
+- Select Amazon Drive to open the Device Settings menu.

 - Confirm that you would like to unregister the device by typing in your Mylio password.